 Whose responsibility is to determine IR35 status?

-Big changes were introduced from April 2017, which saw the responsibility of determining IR35 status move from the contractor to the client.
+Big changes to IR35 regulations were introduced from April 2017, which saw the responsibility of determining IR35 status move from the contractor to the client.
 But this is only where the contract is with a public sector body.
-The government are currently also debating rolling it out to cover the Private Sector, although this is likely to take some time, if it happens at all.
+The government is currently also debating rolling IR35 for contractors in the Private Sector, although this is likely to take some time, if it happens at all.

 Some evidence suggests that this has had a negative impact on the industry, causing firms to insist their contractors trade under an Umbrella agreement to relieve the burden of payroll and other administrative duties.

-If you’re considering setting up as a contractor, the experts at Intouch Accounting can help you to navigate the minefield that is IR35.
-We’ll make sure you understand your rights and risks under IR35 and other laws, and will review your contracts for compliance.
+If you’re considering setting up as a contractor, the contractor accounting experts at Intouch Accounting can help you to navigate the minefield that is IR35 legislation.
+Our accountants offer specialist IR35 guidance to make sure you understand your rights and risks under IR35 and other laws.
+We will do a free IR35 review of all your contracts to ensure compliance.
 To find out more about our service, get in touch today.

 This blog has been prepared by Intouch Accounting.
 While we have made every attempt to ensure that the information contained in this blog has been obtained from reliable sources, Intouch is not responsible for any errors or omissions, or for the results obtained from the use of this information.
 This blog should not be used as a substitute for consultation with professional accounting advisers.
 If you have any specific queries, please contact Intouch Accounting.